rajayonin/dotfiles/vim_cheatsheet.md

     - `R`
     Replace more than one character, until `ESC` is pressed.
 - `a`, `A` - **append**
-Enter INSERT mode after the cursor/after the end of the line.
+Enter INSERT mode after the cursor/end of the line.
-Usefull in combination with end: `ea` - insert to the end of the word.
+Useful in combination with end: `ea` - insert to the end of the word.
 - `o`, `O` - **newline**
 Add a new line after/before the current one, enter INSERT mode on new line.
 - `S` - **clear line**